blotzu/trip-sorter/README.md

 ## Docs

-The docs are generated under the docs folder.
+The docs are generated under the docs folder. <br />
 They can be generated using:

 	php composer.phar run-script docs